Over the years, the ABA has adopted various resolutions that focus on disability law or disability rights that are now ABA policy.

 - Support in principle the recommendations of the Final Report of the Supplemental Security Income Modernization Project, to improve access to the SSI program; to ensure that claims are handled fairly and efficiency, and to eliminate rules and procedures that are unreasonable; to increase Social Security Administration staffing; to raise the SSI benefit and resource levels; and to stop counting in-kind support as income.
 (1994)

-- Supports increased funding and development of well-managed, secure public and federally assisted housing and housing programs which meet the needs of all tenants, particularly those who are low-income, elderly or have disabilities (1992)
+- Annual Meeting Resolution 113: Supports increased funding and development of well-managed, secure public and federally assisted housing and housing programs which meet the needs of all tenants, particularly those who are low-income, elderly or have disabilities (1992)

 - Supports the enactment of authoritative measures, requiring studies of the existence, if any, of bias in the federal judicial system, including bias based on race, ethnicity, gender, age, sexual orientation and disability, and the extent to which bias may affect litigants, witnesses, attorneys and all those who work in the judicial branch.
 (1991)